tomazweiss/tomazweiss.github.io/_posts/2019-06-11-r_stackoverflow_survey.md

 ## Salary Distributions for United States

-Let’s have a look at R users’ salary distributions by some interesting variables for country with the highest number of respondents (1100).
+Let’s have a quick look at R users’ salary distributions by some interesting variables for country with the highest number of respondents (1,100).

 ### Age